SYW-JS/Icons/README.md

 # Icons
-The ugly but legibility icons that i made with ps.
+The ugly but legibility icons that i made with Ai.